 The opinions in this article are based on large loss claims, where most bad faith settlement practices occur.
-Losses under $50,000.00 are not usually subjected to carrier bad faith, although with recent severe storm damages payouts that seems to be changing.
+Losses under $50,000.00 are not usually subjected to carrier bad faith, although with recent severe storm damages payouts that may change.

 Insurance adjusters are instructed to question policyholders when investigating a claim.
-An inconsistency with the initial report taken by the insurance call center operator could cause the in-house or field adjusters to be come suspicious.
-Inconsistent statements made by family members, friends or neighbors can also cause major issues.
-Insurance adjusters have the right to interview anyone with knowledge of how your loss occurred, however, the adjuster cannot compel non-policyholders to cooperate.
+Inconsistencies with the initial transcript taken by the insurance call center operator could cause a carrier to be suspicious.
+Inconsistent statements made by family members, friends, or neighbors can also cause major issues.
+Insurance adjusters have the right to interview anyone with information about your loss, but they cannot compel non-policyholders to cooperate.

 Investigators Casting Doubt On Insurance Claims

 You may face a hard line of questions if the cause of your loss cannot be determined by local officials or the carriers’ forensic investigators.
-Artificial Intelligence (AI) Software Programs are now analyzing policyholder’s claims for acts of fraud, concealment and or material misrepresentations, to include their statements, which can be a problem if the policyholder is subjected to a controlling, overzealous and or egotistical insurance adjuster attempting to stem the flow of your insurance payout using a tactic of flagging your claim for any reason at all.
+Artificial Intelligence (AI) Software Programs are now analyzing policyholder’s claims for acts of fraud, concealment and or material misrepresentations, including but not limited to statements, applications of insurance, public and private data, which can be problematic if a controlling, overzealous and or egotistical insurance adjuster wants to minimize your claims.

 Recorded Statements vs. Written Statements

 Never be bullied into an audio or video recorded statement.
-Your carrier can request multiple interviews besides the one you elect to make to a carriers’ claim center operator.
-Insurance adjusters and or their forensic investigator are also entitled interviews.
-Your interviews will likely be recorded whether you know it or not, and in the State of New York a long as one party to the conversation is aware of the recording, (in this case the adjuster) it is perfectly legal, however, if your policy dosn’t specify that your interviews must be recorded, you may insist on making a written statement.
+Your carrier can request multiple interviews.
+Insurance adjusters and or their forensic investigators are also entitled interviews.
+Your interviews will likely be recorded whether you know it or not, and in the State of New York as long as one party to the conversation is aware of the recording, (in this case the adjuster) it is perfectly legal, however, if your policy doesn’t specify that your interviews must be recorded, you may insist on making a written statement.
 Unfortunately, many adjusters threaten to deny claims by invoking the policy’s “failure to cooperate clause”.
 Don’t be fooled by this ploy.
-Insurance policies do not usually exclude written statements and your claim cannot be legally denied if you refuse to comply with non extant policy language.
+Insurance policies do not usually exclude written statements and your claim cannot be legally denied if you refuse to comply with non-existent policy language.

-Written questions and answers will afford a policyholder the opportunity to challenge an adjuster’s ambiguous language in favor of the more specific subject matter “being sought” by your carrier.
+Written questions and answers will afford a policyholder the opportunity to challenge ambiguous questions.

 Written statements also give you ample time to;